 - Program of Study

-The PSC Approved Master of Education Program in Educational Leadership leads to Tier II certification in Educational Leadership in Georgia and is the current initial certification track for this field.
+The PSC Approved Master of Education Program in Educational Leadership leads to Tier I certification in Educational Leadership in Georgia and is the current initial certification track for this field.
 Courses in the program emphasize student achievement and real-world decision-making processes, critical to the success of the school leader.
-In this program you will begin with a survey of the principalship and start an internship at a school during your first semester.
+This is a full degree program for students who do not currently hold a Master’s Degree.
+In this program, you will begin with a survey of the principalship and start an internship at a school during your first semester.
 Internships take place in schools or districts using real data to create and implement plans that work in improving student performance.
 The program is designed for you to complete the degree in four semesters (approx. 16 months) if you follow the program sequence.

 Note: This program requires an internship with an administrative mentor certified in Educational Leadership and currently leading a school.
 Your school district must approve your participation with your mentor in this leadership program.
-Your mentor's leadership certificate # is required by the GA Professional Standards Commission as part of your application for leadership certification.
+Your mentor's leadership Certification ID number is required by the GA Professional Standards Commission as part of your application for leadership certification.
+The Tier I program requires the candidate to accumulate 250 internship hours.
 Consider who your mentor might be before applying for this leadership program.
 You cannot complete the program or become certified without a current licensed administrative mentor.